Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Why Agility Beats Narrow Expertise

 One skill easily becomes obsolete when there are new procedures.
 Agile employs individuals who learn new tools and models so they can keep the teams progressing without interruption.
-This versatility allows for the business not to be bound by outdated systems when the market changes.
+This versatility allows the business not to be bound by outdated systems when the market changes.

 Curiosity as a Competitive Advantage